 Usability might be the most important factor in creating a school website, and it affects everything – design, content, navigation, loading time, etc. And if your website isn’t up to your visitors’ standards, you won’t have much of an opportunity to convince them.

 According to a study by Taylor and Francis, users judge the visual appeal of a website in as little as 50 milliseconds.
 In comparison, the average blink of an eye takes 300 to 400 milliseconds, which means that visitors’ first impressions of your website are set before that first blink.

-The best way to make your school’s website engaging is to think about who is coming to your website and why, and make it easy for them to find out who you are.
-Tell your school’s story through images, videos, interactive elements and well-crafted content.
+The best way to make your school’s website engaging is to think about who is coming to it and why, and make it easy for them to find out who you are.
+Tell your school’s story through images, videos, interactive elements, and well-crafted content.
 Visitors should be as excited about your school after visiting your website as they would be after a visit to your campus.

 Mobile-Friendly or Bust

 Finally, user experience doesn’t just affect the desktop version of your school website – the mobile version has to be equally impressive.
 Mobile internet usage has been increasing as a share of total online activity for years, and families today are just as likely to visit your website from their smartphones as they are from a homebound computer.

 If you’re updating your school’s website, your designer should make sure that the mobile user experience is just as impressive as the full-sized version.

 A well-made user experience will keep your visitors’ attention when they reach your site.
 The next hurdle is getting them to do something once they have arrived.

 Your website’s goal is to get information from prospective families — to “convert” them from anonymous visitors into leads for future enrollment.
 Increasing your conversions starts with engagement and includes establishing the trustworthiness of your school’s website.